honeytung/TX2-Development/README.md

+# TX2 Development
+This repository contains some of my troubleshooting notes for Jetson TX2 Development Kit.

-# TX2-Development
+# Table of Contents
-Jetson TX2 Notes and Configuration